 On our debt clearing journey, we are trying to find multiple ways to increase our income.
-Not only to help clear our debts a little bit quicker but also to give ourselves a bit of a backup plan should something happen to our main source income.
+Not only to help clear our debts a little bit quicker but also to give ourselves a bit of a backup plan should something happen to our main source of income.

 This may sound like a lot of work however, in doing this we are giving ourselves a backup plan should something fall down along the way on our journey.